helloworldzly/Blockchain_/paper_www18_ponzi.md

 * Ponzi contract behavior: the operator generates returns for older investors through revenue paid by new investors.
 Participants' confidence in continuously paying back is the key factor in successful operation of Ponzi schemes.
 * The sending Ether transaction is called **normal tx** and the tiggered payment transaction is called **fired tx**
 * Use a disassembly tool to get the operation code(like PUSH, ADD..) and calculate their frequency in a contract
-* Draw the Ether flow of a contract to extract its account feature
+* Draw the Ether flow of a contract to extract its account features

 #### Feature and Metric
 * Known Rate(Kr): the proportion of recievers who have invested before payment.
 High Kr means the the contract interact more with Acs knew.